Impassioned calls for police reform at Tyre Nichols' funeral

 “But you don’t fight crime by becoming criminals yourself.
 You don’t stand up to thugs in the street becoming thugs yourself.
 You don’t fight gangs by becoming five armed men against an unarmed man.
 That ain’t the police.
 That’s punks,” he said, to rousing applause from the crowd.

-The Rev. J. Lawrence Turner called Nichols “a good person, a beautiful soul, a son, a father, a brother, a friend, a human being” who was gone too soon and “denied his rights to life, liberty and the pursuit of happiness, denied the dignity of his humanity, denied the right to see the sun set another day, to embrace his mother, hang out with his friends, hold his child, and the right to grow old.”
+The Rev. J. Lawrence Turner called Nichols “a good person, a beautiful soul, a son, a father, a brother, a friend, a human being” who was gone too soon and “denied his rights to life, liberty and the pursuit of happiness, denied the dignity of his humanity.”

 “As we celebrate Tyre’s life and comfort this family, we serve notice to this nation that the rerun of this episode that makes Black lives hashtags has been canceled and will not be renewed for another season,” Turner said.
 “We have come and we shall overcome.”